MicrosoftDocs/learn/learn-pr/azure-devops/create-a-release-management-workflow/includes/5-deploy-test.md

 Andy and Mara add the _Test_ stage to the pipeline and then show the results to Amita.

 **Amita:** I like the fact that any changes you make are built and deployed for me to test each morning.
-But what I like most about this is the fact that I still have control over when changes make it to the next stage.
+But I don't see how I have control over when changes make it to _Staging_.

 **Mara:** Indeed, deploying through automation is a huge time saver.
-But remember that, so far, we've only included the scheduled trigger.
+Remember that, so far, we've only included the scheduled trigger.
 We'll add a release approval for you when we set up the _Staging_ environment for Tim.
-That way, changes move to the staging environment only when you're ready.
+That way, changes move to _Staging_ only when you're ready.

-**NOTE--check use of environments above**